-How do you get the courage to include details that reveal parts of yourself you usually keep private?
+How do you include details that reveal parts of yourself you usually keep private?

 • tested methods to manage self-exposure and exposure of others

 • practices published memoir authors use to overcome fear of exposure

 • methods for protecting the privacy of people you write about

 DATE: Tuesday December 7, 4 PST/7 EST